Sydney-Informatics-Hub/cqpweb_tools/README.md

 The current version uses a line-by-line approach and copies the filenames.
 The new version needs to

-- read a textID and find the new mapped ID if one exisst
+- read a textID and find the new mapped ID if one exists
 - either collect the rest of the text or write it out somewhere

 A simple approach: write out each of the texts as a separate file with a